 About this Artist

 Born in Massachusetts in 1997, Eric Lu first came to international attention as a prize-winner at the 2015 Chopin International Competition in Warsaw aged just 17.
-He previously won the 2015 US National Chopin Competition, and was awarded the International German Piano Award in 2017.
+He previously won the 2015 US National Chopin Competition and was awarded the International German Piano Award in 2017.
 He is a graduate of the Curtis Institute of Music, studying with Robert McDonald and Jonathan Biss.
 He is also a pupil of Dang Thai Son.
-He is now based in Berlin and Boston.
+Eric is now based in Berlin and Boston.